c-tek/vyos/docs/dev/processes.md

 ---

-## 3. CI/CD Integration
+## 3. Automation & CI/CD

-- CI/CD must run lint, tests, and doc checks for every push and PR.
-- CI/CD must block merge if any check fails.
-- CI/CD must update build status and notify the team.
+- Use GitHub Actions for CI (test, lint, build, deploy).
+- All pushes and PRs trigger tests and linting.
+- Deployments are automated for the main branch.

 ---

-## 4. Recursive/Batch Processing
+## 4. Tracking Files

-- When a process is invoked on a list (e.g., all features in backlog), process each item sequentially using the defined steps.
-- Log progress and errors for each item.
+- `feature_refinement_log.md`: Track feature progress and refinement.
+- `TODO.md`: Track outstanding dev tasks and enhancements.
+- `description_and_roadmap.md`: Track architecture and roadmap.

 ---